Search Overlay

 Payment plans should never be established with non-reloadable prepaid cards (ex: gift card).

-If a subsequent merchant-initiated transaction fails multiple times, the merchant may need to establish a new payment plan with new successful cardholder-initiated transaction.
+If a subsequent merchant-initiated transaction fails multiple times, the merchant may need to establish a new payment plan with a new successful cardholder-initiated transaction.

 The storedCredential type of the subsequent transaction must always match the type of the initial transaction.